 Equity and Inclusion at District 99

-District 99’s mission is to provide high quality educational opportunities for all students in a caring, student-centered environment.
-The foundation of this mission is ensuring that we have equitable and inclusive climates and cultures in our schools.
+District 99’s mission is to provide high quality educational opportunities for all students in a caring, equitable and inclusive environment.

 D99 Diversity Committee